josh-moore-cohesity/scripts/Python/Alerts/Notifications/README.md

 * If a rule fails to save, the script prints the API error and that rule's payload to aid troubleshooting.
 * `-c` and `-cl` can be combined; the two lists are merged.
-* Updates are saved per-rule via `PUT /v2/alerts/config/notification-rules/{ruleId}`, not the bulk v1 `alertNotificationRules` PUT.
+* Each changed rule is saved with its own `PUT` call (single rule object as the body), not a single bulk `PUT` with the full rule array.